(Text updated April 4, 2019)

 On one YouTube video I watched, about an ultralight hiker’s gear, the first aid kit was a few items in a sandwich bag.
 An ounce (30 grams), perhaps.
-And good for a skinned knee, I guess, but not for anything worse.
-My own first aid kit is built around a serious accident* leading to multiple injuries: large and small cuts (including with arterial or other persistent bleeding), extensive burns or scrapes, a sprain or broken bone, and splinters or thorns driven well into the skin.
+And not good for anything worse than a skinned knee.
+My own first aid kit is built around a serious accident* leading to multiple injuries: large and small cuts (including with persistent bleeding), extensive burns or scrapes, a sprain or broken bone, and splinters or thorns driven well into the skin.
+I also want to ready for a scenario where the trained rescuers don't arrive for hours.
 If you’re prepared for a worst-case scenario you may never face it, but better to carry a little extra weight than to bandage your hiking partner with toilet paper and duct tape.

 Non-injury medical problems can be just as urgent.
-You need to stop diarrhea to keep dehydration from killing you, if it's a hot day with limited water.
+On a hot day with limited water, you need to stop diarrhea to keep dehydration from killing you.
 One full-strength aspirin, chewed, may save the life of someone having a heart attack.
 You also need to treat minor issues such as backache and heartburn.
 And you may need to do other things unexpectedly, such as repair clothing.

-Deeper in the kit my cuts-and-scrapes supplies include a roll of cloth first aid tape, a 2 inch by 4.1 yard roll of gauze, three 4 by 2 inch adhesive bandages, two 4 by 3 inch adhesive bandages, five “owie size” Band-Aids, two adhesive knuckle bandages (good for places besides knuckles!), three small packets of triple antibiotic cream, and a couple of cleansing wipes.
+My supplies for cuts, scrapes, and minor burns also include a roll of cloth first aid tape, a 2 inch by 4 yard roll of gauze, two 4 by 3 inch non-stick pads (including for burns), three 4 by 2 inch adhesive bandages, two 4 by 3 inch adhesive bandages, two eye pads (can also be used for other injuries), five “owie size” Band-Aids, two adhesive knuckle bandages (good for places besides knuckles!), three small packets of triple antibiotic cream, and a couple of cleansing wipes.

 My over-the-counter tablets include six aspirin, six ibuprofen, six acetominophen, six Benadryl, four Pepto-Bismol, four Imodium, four electrolyte, and four antacid.
 If you’re on prescribed medications, don’t forget those.